mrredcon/dotfiles/README.md

 ## what's inside

-A lot of stuff.
-Seriously, a lot of stuff.
+A lil bit of stuff.
+Seriously, not a lot of stuff.
 Check them out in the file browser above and see what components may mesh up with you.
 [Fork it](https://github.com/holman/dotfiles/fork), remove what you don't use, and build on what you do use.